scottimus-p/basic-web-app/README.md

 # basic-web-app
-A basic web app that connects to a PostgreSQL database and uses PassportJS
+A basic web app that connects to a PostgreSQL database and uses Passport for authentication

 # Main libraries
 - Express